 Some of the ways for leaders to embrace overcommunication can include:

-- Setting up some ground rules for healthy communication in the workplace.
+- Setting up some ground rules to improve team communication in the workplace,

-- Engaging in short, yet frequent meetings with your employees.
+- Engaging in various types of meetings with your employees,

-- Using different channels of communication to keep it interesting and diverse.
+- Using different channels of communication to keep it interesting and diverse, and

 - Addressing potential issues quickly and sharing unpleasant news as quickly as pleasant ones.

-One important takeaway about overcommunication: Don’t confuse it with information overload — i.e. sharing too much irrelevant and poorly timed information among team members within an organization.
+One important thing to remember about overcommunication is that it’s not the same as information overload — i.e. sharing too much irrelevant and poorly timed information among team members within an organization.

 As an empathetic leader, you should get used to always having to learn something new.

-- Listen to what your employees have to bring to the table and implement the ideas that best support innovation in the workplace.
+- Engage and actively listen to what your employees have to bring to the table and implement the ideas that best support innovation in the workplace,

 - Participate in brainstorming sessions and various project discussions that can birth fresh and original ideas and solutions.